-Relatives of passengers who were aboard Malaysian Airlines Flight 370 have appealed to investigators to continue searching for the plane beyond a June deadline.
+Relatives of passengers who were aboard Malaysia Airlines Flight 370 have appealed to investigators to continue searching for the plane beyond a June deadline.
 The jet disappeared two years ago with 239 people on board.

 Families gathered at a memorial event in the Malaysian capital, Kuala Lumpur, on Sunday issued an impassioned plea for authorities not to give up looking for MH370 until they had found answers.